This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Heat olive oil in a 10-inch skillet over medium heat.
-Add chopped onions and cook for about 2 minutes, stirring occasionally.
+- In a 10-inch skillet, heat the olive oil over medium heat.
+Add the onions and cook for 2 minutes, stirring occasionally.

-- Add the vodka and cook stirring occasionally, for 2 minutes.
+- Pour in the vodka and simmer for 2 minutes, stirring occasionally.

-- Pour in the heavy cream and simmer, stirring frequently for another 2-3 minutes or until thickened.
-Finally, stir in the shredded parmesan cheese.
+- Add the heavy cream and simmer for 2–3 minutes until the sauce thickens.
+Stir in the Parmesan.

 Notes